 Working people around the world are saying "enough is enough."
-Politics as usual We are living in a truly momentous time.
+Politics as usual

 And for good reason: We're sick of our jobs being sent overseas, our hard-earned simply isn't cutting it any more. benefits being slashed and our family's future put in even more jeopardy.
 It's all happening while corporate profits, stock values and CEO pay soar to even higher levels.

 That's wrong.
 And the IAM is hitting the ground running in 2017 to turn the tables back toward the people who make North America move.

 Together, we stopped the anti-worker Trans-Pacific Partnership in its tracks.
-We took on the most powerful corporate and governmental interests in the world-and for now- But we know the attacks aren't over.
-It will take an even stronger Machinists Union to we won.
+We took on the most powerful corporate and governmental interests in the world-and for

-stand up to whatever comes next.
+But we know the attacks aren't over.
+It will take an even stronger Machinists Union now-we won. to stand up to whatever comes next.
 We have a mandate from the more than 1,200 delegates who attended the 39th Grand Lodge Convention last year to do just that.

 We're beefing up resources to Local Lodges, modernizing our organizing program and sending even more members to train at the Winpisinger Center.
-Your union walks the dream to be, and IAM members dream big.
-May I wish you and your family safe holiday season.
+Your union walks

-As we head into this uncertain future, know that your union stands with you, please walk, and we're far from done yet. continue to represent our great membership on a daily basis.
-We can be as powerful as we
+As we head into this uncertain future, know that your union stands with and for the walk, and we're far from done yet. you.
+We can be as powerful as we dream to be, and IAM members dream big.